-We’ve all seen it, on warm summer days if the cat is allowed outside he runs over to the first patch of mud he can find and has a good old rub around in it.
+We’ve all seen it, on warm summer days if the cat goes outside he runs over to the first patch of mud he can find and has a good old roll.
 This is not a behaviour exclusive to cats, many other mammals also enjoy rolling in the dirt, but why?

-This behaviour is known as “dust bathing”.
-Having never rolled in the dirt myself, I can’t actually say what it feels like, but I can assume to a cat it actually feels quite nice, a bit like a massage.
+- This behaviour is known as dust bathing.
+I can guess that to a cat it actually feels quite nice, a bit like a massage.
 Releasing tension in the skin, rubbing itchy spots, and stretching the body in various positions.
 It could also help to remove loose hairs from your cat’s coat.

-I genuinely believe that the main reason they roll in the dirt is because it feels good, and they can.
+I believe the main reason they roll in the dirt is that it feels good, and they can do it.
 A bonus is that it annoys us when they traipse dirt back into the house and leave a gritty little patch on the sofa or in the bed!
 This may be slightly annoying, but cats seem to derive so much pleasure from rolling in the dirt that it’s a small price for us to play.
 Besides, we should be grateful, dogs like to roll in much worse things than dirt.
 I have never attempted to stop this behaviour in my cats.